 - Schedule yourself a 30-minute time slot.
 Find 30 minutes to have quiet time to draw.

-- Purchase a getting started kit with just enough colored pencils and a small pad of paper to begin.
+- Purchase a few materials, just enough colored pencils and a small pad of paper to begin.

-- (I do recommend splurging on a really good pencil sharpener such as this one.
+- (I do recommend splurging on a really good pencil sharpener.
 You’ll need a very sharp pencil to render sharp details and saturate color.)